ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

       Maybe they are not well-tested, or maybe we just don't want to commit to the function yet.

       Symbols belonging to this category should not appear in a public section of the `symbols.map` file.
+      Headers declaring such symbols can be installed, if symbols are in a kind of experimental pre-release cycle.
+      If there is no concrete plan to make symbols public, the headers should, however, not be installed.

 ## Considered Alternatives

 ## Decision

+The decision is split into 4 subsections "Libraries", "Plugins", "Tools" and "Tests", because the different parts of Elektra have different requirements.

 ### Libraries